oakkitten/anki-delay-siblings/README.md

 You can find the following options in the Tools menu:

-* Enable sibling delaying for this deck.
+* *Enable sibling delaying for this deck*.
   If the option is greyed out, please choose a deck.
-* For all decks → Don’t notify if a card is delayed by less than 2 weeks.
+* *For all decks* → *Don’t notify if a card is delayed by less than 2 weeks*.
   Since only the interval of the sibling is considered, the current card or other siblings can become due close to the sibling.
-  To prevent notification spam, check this option.
+  To prevent tooltip spam, check this option.
-* For all decks → Offer to delay after sync, if enabled for this deck.
+* *For all decks* → *After sync, delay siblings without asking*; *After sync, if any siblings can be delayed, ask whether to delay them or not*;
+  *Do not delay siblings after sync*.
+You can choose one of these three options.
+  If you choose to delay siblings after sync one way or the other, you'll be seeing a confirmation tooltip whenever any siblings get delayed after sync.
+  There will be no tooltip or anything else if no delaying could be performed.